udsl/Processor6502/README.md

 **Code Actions** menu button.
 * Open Editor - opens the code editor
 * Assemble from file - assembles a file without loading into the editor.

-* Disassemble from location - disassembles instruction from the given location.
+***Disassemble From***

-***Disassemble Location***
+Disassembles the current memory contents from the given location until the first ZERO byte or the end of memory.
-Displayed in the format selected (DEC, HEX, OCT or BIN) and set by clicking the set button which pops up an input form.
+The current disassembly location is set using the set button which pops up a numeric input form enabling the value to be entered in the current selected Number Format (DEC, HEX, OCT or BIN).